Christmas time, separated united

 If you have a Mac or Linux operating system, you can sign in to Office 365 through the browser and use the simplified browser versions of the tools.

 Possibly you don't even have Microsoft Office and buying a license just for this one tool is not an argument.

-A one-month free trial gives you access to all of the tools on offer and you can see for yourself if you can use Office 365 over the long term.
+With a one-month free trial, you get access to all the tools on offer and can see for yourself whether you can use Office 365 in the longer term.

 We're happy to advise you on other benefits besides calling your family at Christmas!

 Do you actually know what your SmartTV can do?
 Among other things, you can easily play content from your mobile phone on your TV!

 With the help of a mirror app, you can, for example, run your video chat on the television!
 Depending on the mobile phone operating system and TV provider, different mirror apps are recommended here, but to throw a few names into the room, there would be Miracast for Android devices and AppleTV for Apple devices.
 If you want to mirror an iPhone to an Android TV, LetsView is a suitable app.
 The Mirroring360 app can be used the other way around, from an Android cell phone to an AppleTV.
 These are just a few examples without guarantee.
 They test individually what works best for them.